 - Brothers and Sisters has Robert and Kitty's very eventful wedding — Kitty walking off the altar so she can tell Robert she blackmailed someone, Tommy commenting that he'd like to shoot Robert with a shotgun and getting held by the Secret Service, and Nora's date smoking pot.

 - Xander leaves Anya at the altar in season 6 of Buffy the Vampire Slayer.

 - Coronation Street.
 Just Corrie.

-- There was also at least one that lead to the death of the week...the bride had bought her dress secondhand, not knowing it had been taken from a corpse by a shady undertaker looking to make money.
+- There was also at least one that led to the death of the week... the bride had bought her dress secondhand, not knowing it had been taken from a corpse by a shady undertaker looking to make money.
 The formaldehyde in the fabric was fatal.
-Then at the end, Mac has to interrupt another wedding to stop a groom from suffering the same fate due to his suit.
+At the end, Mac has to interrupt another wedding to stop a groom from suffering the same fate due to his suit.

 - The Doctor Who episode "The Runaway Bride" has the bride spontaneously dematerialize on the altar and appear in the TARDIS due to Green Rocks in her system.
 Also, her husband-to-be is in cahoots with an alien spider queen who lives at the center of the Earth.
 Think of her when your bridesmaid's dress won't fit or when the ice sculpture melts.
 Not to mention the fact that when the bride returns to the reception, most of the guests are partying like nothing happened.

 - In contrast, Amy and Rory's wedding day went off spectacularly.
 The only thing that went wrong was when the bride cut off her father's speech to talk about her imaginary friend the Doctor, who then showed up, having missed most of the events.

 - Meanwhile, the Doctor and River were handfasted at the last second.
 This was mostly because it was the only way that the Doctor could get River's trust and reveal to her his plan to fake his own death, in order to save reality from disintegrating.